-With none of the same type offers surfacing toward me from anybody or anywhere as those so being offered toward my brothers, and with time running out, I was basically left hanging.
+With no similar offers surfacing or aimed toward me from anybody or anywhere as those so aimed toward my brothers, and with time running out, I was basically left hanging.
 My uncle, himself right on the cusp of returning to Santa Fe and by default the only adult left in the loop with any sort of responsibility, everyone else having split by then, after some heavy duty negotiating on his part that bordered on pure begging infused with a certain amount of bribery with Aunt Pauline, as we were told to call her, she halfheartedly agreed to take me in as well.

 As South America loomed ever closer on the horizon for my stepmother, within minutes of departure actually, seeing there was a good chance I would end up living with Pauline, she handed an envelope to my uncle to give to me with strict instructions that even though it was OK for me to see the contents I was not show it or give it to anybody else except to the person it was addressed --- in other words, keep Pauline out of it.
 Big time stuff.
 Remember, we're talking me being not much more than a 12 or 13 year old boy or so at the time.